destaMo/Scrum-Notes/content/frontend/Frameworks and libs/react-native/01_level_1.md

 ### 🎤 Interview

 - Can you say in own words what is virtualization?
-- What is diff between SectionList and FlatList?
+- What is difference between SectionList and FlatList?
 - What is RefreshControll?
-- What prop trigger FlatList rerender?
+- Which prop triggers FlatList rerender?

 ### 📝 Katas

-- Render list of months using FlatList - overy 3rd month should have blue name
+- Render list of months using FlatList - every 3rd month should have blue name